brozena/al-folio/_pages/now.md

 [Wellbeing and Health Innovation Lab](https://whilab.org/).
 Courses are wrapping up through winter.
 PSU's [QuantDev](https://quantdev.ssri.psu.edu/) is offering a series of methods courses that I'm really looking forward to.
-Gratefully, the next three years will be funded by a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).
+Gratefully, my time at Penn State will be funded by a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).

 I'm still cozied up at home under Mt.
 Nittany in Lemont, PA.
 Grad school has